 If your cat only eats grass once in a while, it typically isn’t anything to worry about.
 However, if it seems to be a frequent occurrence (several times a day or multiple days a week), be sure to take them to your vet to help rule out any health issues.
 You can also work with your vet to help your cat if you believe she has stress or anxiety problems.

 5. It’s a Matter of Taste

-In some cases, it could just be that your cat is enjoying the feel and taste of the grass in her mouth.
-Or maybe she’s one of those cats who believes that she’s always hungry and grass is an easy way to alleviate her hunger.
+In some cases, it could just be that your cat is enjoying the feel and taste of the grass in it’s mouth.
+Or maybe she’s one of those cats who believes that she’s always hungry and grass is an easy way to alleviate it’s hunger.

 Cause for Concern?

 As you can observe from this list of reasons of why your cat may be eating grass, it isn’t typically something to be overly concerned about.
 Having said that, it is recommended that growing your own cat grass is safer as it’s organic and won’t contain any herbicides or pesticides.
 And of course, there’s always the entertaining catnip.

 If your cat eats grass that you know has been chemically treated, or if you aren’t sure, keep an eye on out and take them to your veterinarian if suspect it might be sick.
 She could have a mild or severe reaction, which includes the possibility of death, so it’s important that you monitor outdoor activities or keep them indoors.